posthtml/posthtml-toc/readme.md

 * `title = "Content"` — Title TOC block
 * `after = "h1"` — tag after which the TOC will be inserted
 * `ignoreMissingSelector = false` — throw an error if the selector is not found
+* `ignoreMissingHeadings = false` — throw an error if the no headings are found
 * `toggle` is undefined

 ### `after` options